acastellanos-ie/NLP-MBD-EN/README.md

 ## Create the working directory

 On your computer, create the directory on which you want to work.
-In my case, it's called `NLP-MBD-EN2021S-Electives`.
+In my case, it's called `NLP-MBD-EN`.

 ## Connect your local directory to this repository